matthewekeller/WebRocketX/Readme.md

 ### Example Injected Page

 This page will replace the main content.
 We will put it in a file called test1.html.
-It is wrapped in a capsule configured with meta data XML attributes.
+It is wrapped in a capsule (div tage) configured with meta data XML attributes.
 The meta data is a type of declarative programming used by the framework to decide what to do with your content.

 ```html
 <div id="test1" class="metaCapsule" capsuleType="inline" targetId="winMain" windowTitle="Test 1">